dylan-davidson/Core-Connect-4/Getting-Started.md

 7. Make sure "Copy items if needed" is **unchecked** and click "Finish"
 8. Now you can start working on the Core!

+## Project Setup for Core Testing

+We have included a sample test suite to help you test your board.cpp and connect4.cpp functions.

 ## Project Setup for Graphics

 ### Visual Studio